Master Class THE HYBRID-MONSTER BODY: Shapeshifting as Rebellion by Jasmine Reimer

 1. Group Introduction

-2. Presentation and Group Discussion
+2. Presentation and Drawing Prompts

-After the introduction, Jasmine will lead a presentation titled, “Unnatural, Disrespectful, Monsters”: An Introduction to the Classic Hybrid”, with opportunities for group discussion, questions and small exercises throughout.
+After the introduction, Jasmine will lead a presentation titled, “Unnatural, Disrespectful, Monsters”: An Introduction to Mythical Thinking and the Classic Hybrid”, with opportunities for discussion, questions and small exercises throughout.

 Presentation Topics include:

-• Grotesque hybrids and their symbolism
+- Introduction: The grotesque style, hybrids and their symbolism

 LUNCH – approx. 45mins